Jerry Yang & Akiko Yamazaki Environment and Energy Building (Y2E2)

 Panel 3: Planning Water Infrastructure in an Age of Climate Change

-This panel will discuss the impacts of sea level rise on the planning of water infrastructure including areas such as vulnerability and risk assessments, adaptation of aging infrastructure, design of new infrastructure, operations and maintenance and policy changes.
+This panel will discuss the impacts of climate change, including sea level rise and increased risk of extreme weather events, on the planning of water infrastructure, including issues such as vulnerability and risk assessments, adaptation of aging infrastructure, incorporating uncertainty into decision-making, and regulatory implications.

 |12:15 PM – 1:30 PM||